joshjetson/URFA/README.md

 ## To-do
 - Create a CLI UI so collaborators can more easily run an analysis on the data
-- Create an insights section of this readme which displays some of the data visualization from the dataset
+- Create an insights section of this readme which discusses insights regarding an analysis of the dataset.
 - Create a section discussing sshkeys and how to use them for automating the collaborative process.
 - Create a section explaining how to automate git commits and pushes.